 Section 10.554(1)(i.)1., Rules of the Auditor General, require that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no such findings in the preceding annual financial audit report.
+There were no audit findings in the previous year.